How to track a cougar in Washington

 "Funny to think this was cutting edge back then," Kim said.

-Researchers were limited then.
+Researchers were limited.
 The cameras could only take 36 pictures before they were full.
 Not to mention, you had to drop the film off at a pharmacy to get it developed.

 But today, things are a little different with digital photos and massive storage drives.
 Each one of these new, high tech cameras can take tens of thousands of images.
 Amazing for wildlife science.